2015 Australasian Association for European History (AAEH) Conference

-Hosted by the School of Humanities and Social Science, the Australasian Association for European History (AAEH) XXIV Biennial Conference 'War, Violence, Aftermaths: Europe and the Wider World' will be held in Newcastle in 2015.
+UON's School of Humanities and Social Science would like to invite you the 2015 Australasian Association for European History (AAEH) XXIV Biennial Conference, 'War, Violence, Aftermaths: Europe and the Wider World,' to be held in Newcastle, Australia.

 Conference organisation committee

 Attending a conference in Newcastle

 See information on visiting Newcastle, including travel options and accommodation.

 Public Lecture: The changing face of war in the 20th Century

 Presented by Professor John Horne, from Trinity College Dublin,

 Tuesday, 14 July 2015, 06:00 pm, Crowne Plaza Hotel, Newcastle

 Fore more information and to RSVP please visit 'The changing face of war in the 20th Century'

 There will be a dinner for those attending the conference on Thursday 16 July 2015.